-Customers using a myki with a myki pass will not be charged a default fare unless they are commencing their journey outside the zone(s) for which their pass is valid.
+On V/Line train services, the conductor may reset the default fare up to the 2 hour fare for the zones of the entire route of the service in which the customer is travelling.
+For all other services, customers using a myki with a myki pass will not be charged a default fare unless they are commencing their journey outside the zone(s) for which their pass is valid.
 Normal myki money rules apply for travel outside the zone(s) covered by the pass (including default fares).